-Robert Grözinger, born 1965 in Western Germany, editor-in-chief of 'equity & freedom.'
+Robert Grözinger, born 1965 in West Germany, editor-in-chief of 'equity & freedom.'
 Economist, author and translator.
 He lives in Somerset, England.

 The creator of the Property and Freedom Society reaches a large audience beyond academic circles.